BB2ME #4 – You can finish the race of life well with proper pacing

 How I incorporated this billboard into my life

 I like Andy Stanley.
 He is a great pastor.
-I listen to his sermons on a regular basis.
+I listen to his sermons and podcasts regularly.
 Most of them are insightful.
-One podcast I listened to last year was about taking your time in life.
+I listened to one podcast last year about taking your time in life.
 Not to be in a rush.
 This sermon struck a note with me.
 He said time was my friend.
 I knew he was right.
 I needed to pace myself.
-To take my time to make wise decisions.
-Patience is not something that comes naturally for me.
+I want to take my time to make wise decisions.
+Patience is not something that comes naturally to me.
 I would love to say that I am much more patient nowadays.
-But, that is not true.
-I am simply better than I used to be when it comes to pacing myself.
+But that is not true.
+I am better than I used to be when pacing myself.

 Andy Stanley’s weekly podcast is called Your Move.
 It is excellent.

-Are you pacing yourself, or are you sprinting all the time?
+Are you sprinting all the time?
 I hope you are doing a better job at pacing than I did when I was your age.
 Sprinting may feel exhilarating, but keeping the pace is more important.
 Winners know this, and I want you to win in the end.

 Stop sprinting.
 Pace yourself.
 The road is long.
 Time is your friend